zhenyuWang/frontend-study-book/English/React/Render-and-Commit.md

 }
 ```
 This works because during this last step, React only updates the content of `<h1>` with the new time.
 It sees that the `<input>` appears in the JSX in the same place as last time, so React doesn’t touch the `<input>`—or its `value`!

+## Epilogue: Browser paint
+After rendering is done and React updated the DOM, the browser will repaint the screen.
+Although this process is known as “browser rendering”, we’ll refer to it as “painting” to avoid confusion throughout the docs.\
+repaint [ˌriːˈpeɪnt]: v. 重绘

+## Recap
+- Any screen update in a React app happens in three steps:
+  1. Trigger
+  2. Render
+  3. Commit
+- You can use Strict Mode to find mistakes in your components
+- React does not touch the DOM if the rendering result is the same as last time